cfoge/VHDL_parse/README.md

 >```bash
 >python check_xdc.py test\proj2.xdc test\proj1.vhd
 >```
->*Compares a .xdc constraints file with the ports of a top-level VHDL file and reports the differences*
+>*Compares a .xdc constraints file with the ports of a top-level VHDL file and reports the differences.*
+>
 >Returns:
 >```
 >Comparing Ports in .\proj2.xdc and .\proj1.vhd